An ecommerce business is a fabulous lifestyle business model that you can start and run from your kitchen table or a beach in Fiji.

 Once you have your winner, you’re up and away!

-However you don’t just have to look to china any longer.
-There are companies popping up all over the world geared to service this new demand in people building their own micro stores.
+However you don’t just have to look to China any longer.
+There are companies popping up all over the world geared to service the new demand in people building their own ecommerce businesses.

-Here’s a great list of apps that connect with Shopify making your life whole lot easier when you create your store;
+Here’s a great list of apps that connect with Shopify making your life whole lot easier when you create your own online store;

-Just spend a couple of hours having a look through, seeing what’s on offer in your niche and which products you’d love to sell.
+Just spend a couple of hours having a look through, seeing what’s on offer in your niche and which products you’d love to sell online.

 Also you could use this fabulous little Product Validation Spreadsheet created by Tim Kock for the folks over at Oberlo, to grade your product based on demand.